Types of equity release

 Lifetime mortgage: important risks and considerations

-A lifetime mortgage can be a relatively safe type of equity release for releasing capital.
-However, there are certain considerations that may make it more or less suitable for your circumstances.
+A lifetime mortgage can be a relatively safe type of equity release.
+But there are certain things that may make it more or less suitable for you.

 House price fluctuations

-Products offered by providers who adhere to Equity Release Council standards are protected by a ‘no negative equity guarantee’.
+Products that adhere to Equity Release Council standards are protected by a ‘no negative equity guarantee’.
 This means you'll never owe more than the value of your home.

-However, as house prices go up and down, you can’t predict how much of your home’s value will be left for your estate once you die following the equity release.
-Releasing equity may mean there’s limited or no property equity remaining, and will reduce your financial options in the future.
+But, as house prices go up and down, you can’t predict how much of your home’s value will be left for your estate once you die.
+Releasing equity may mean there’s limited or no property equity remaining.
+It will also reduce your financial options in the future.

-If you’re concerned about leaving an inheritance for your family, discuss this with your adviser.
+If you want to leave an inheritance for your family, discuss this with your adviser.
 They'll be able to show you equity release options that guarantee an inheritance.

 Interest on lifetime mortgages

-Lifetime mortgages usually have a fixed rate of interest, although products with a variable rate are available.
+Lifetime mortgages usually have a fixed rate of interest.
+But products with a variable rate are available.

-Most lifetime mortgage schemes calculate interest annually and add this to the initial sum that you borrowed (known as ‘roll-up’ compound interest).
-This could be a good option if you don’t want to make monthly payments.
+Most lifetime mortgage schemes calculate interest annually.
+The interest is added to the initial sum that you borrowed.
+(This is known as ‘roll-up’ compound interest).
+It could be a good option if you don’t want to make monthly payments.

-If you would prefer to keep the interest down, there are lifetime mortgage schemes that allow you to pay off interest each month.
+If you'd prefer to keep the interest down, there are lifetime mortgage schemes that let you to pay off interest each month.
 Learn more about interest rates on equity release.

 Early repayments

 You don't have to make monthly repayments on a lifetime mortgage.
-If you would like to, some equity release products give you this option to help reduce the total cost of borrowing.
+But some equity release products do let you make repayments to reduce the total cost of borrowing.

 If you decide to pay off the loan, you may incur early repayment charges.
 In some cases, this may be more expensive than the initial loan and interest.
 Be sure to check the early repayment terms with providers when choosing which equity release plan is best for you.